dxos/dxos/docs/docs/guide/echo/spaces.md

 4. Peer A generates an authorization code
 5. Finally, Peer B must provide the authorization code to Peer A over the connection just established to verify the security of the channel

-After a space with a peer is established, the peer's public key becomes "known" to the user's [HALO](../halo) and subsequent mutual spaces are easier to negotiate.

 :::tip
 If you're using `react`, DXOS provides a simple [UI flow](react) that implements generating and accepting invitations to spaces.
 :::